ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

 > They are available within every other API that utilizes/exposes state

-### Computed properties break when destructuring a computed property out of state
+### Be careful when destructuring a computed property out of state

-Say you had a computed property defined in your model like below.
+Say you have a computed property defined in your model like below:

 ```javascript
 const storeModel = {